 Samples for turbidity from Quabbin Reservoir are collected at the Ware Disinfection Facility before chlorination.
-Samples from Wachusett Reservoir were taken at the Wachusett Intake from Nov.
-1, 2003 - March 16, 2004, and collected Cosgrove Intake before and after this period.
+Samples from Wachusett Reservoir were taken at Wachusett Intake before chlorination from November 1, 2003 to March 16, 2004; samples before and after this period were/ are taken at the Cosgrove Intake.
 The Massachusetts Department of Environmental Protection standard for source water turbidity for unfiltered water supply systems is a maximum of 1.0 NTU; the EPA standard is a maximum of 5.0 NTU.
 Maximum turbidity results at Quabbin and Wachusett were within DEP standards for the month.